kubernetes-sigs/gateway-api/geps/gep-1897/index.md

 4. Optionally, the reverse proxy can perform request header and/or path matching based on match rules of the HTTPRoute.
 5. Optionally, the reverse proxy can modify the request, i.e. add/remove headers, based on filter rules of the HTTPRoute.
-6. Lastly, the reverse proxy **optionally performs a TLS handshake** and forwards the request to one or more objects, i.e. Service, in the cluster based on backendRefs rules of the HTTPRoute **and TLSTargetRef of the BackendTLSPolicy**.
+6. Lastly, the reverse proxy **optionally performs a TLS handshake** and forwards the request to one or more objects, i.e. Service, in the cluster based on backendRefs rules of the HTTPRoute **and the TargetRefs of the BackendTLSPolicy**.

 ## Alternatives
-Most alternatives are enumerated in the section on the history of backend TLS above.
+Most alternatives are enumerated in the section "The history of backend TLS".
 A couple of additional alternatives are also listed here.

 1. Expand BackendRef, which is already an expansion point.
 At first, it seems logical that since listeners are handling the client-gateway certs, BackendRefs could handle the gateway-backend certs.
 However, when multiple Routes to target the same Service, there would be unnecessary copying of the BackendRef every time the Service was targeted.
-As well, there could be multiple bBackendRefs with multiple rules on a rRoute, each of which might need the gateway-backend cert configuration so it is not the appropriate pattern.
+As well, there could be multiple bBackendRefs with multiple rules on a rRoute, each of which might need the gateway-backend cert configuration, so it is not the appropriate pattern.
 2. Extend HTTPRoute to indicate TLS backend support.
 Extending HTTPRoute would interfere with deployed implementations too much to be a practical solution.
 3. Add a new type of Route for backend TLS.
 This is impractical because we might want to enable backend TLS on other